PierreTDarancet/pierretdarancet.github.io/_posts/2016-03-10-Article-Large-Rectification.md

 #     jekyll-toc plugin (https://github.com/toshimaru/jekyll-toc).
 toc:
   - name: Description
-    # if a section has subsections, you can add them as follows:
-     subsections:
   - name: What it means
   - name: What it doesn't mean
   - name: Our modeling and what it brought
   - name: Equations
-  - name: Modeling
   - name: Data

 # Below is an example of injecting additional post-specific styles.